 Pelvic floor exercises and vaginal pessaries

 But there’s no guarantee that these treatments will make the symptoms go away.
-Especially pelvic floor exercises have their limits if the organs have slipped down far.
+Especially pelvic floor exercises may have a limited effect if the organs have already slipped down far.
+Surgery may then be an option.
 In studies on pelvic floor exercises, between 3 and 10 out of 100 women ended up deciding to have surgery after all.

-Our decision aid can help you to decide whether or not surgery is a suitable option for you.
-It summarizes the main pros and cons of the different treatment options.
+Our decision aid may help when deciding which treatment is most suitable.
+It summarizes the main advantages and disadvantages of the various treatment options.